HVAC, Business Tips

 Hunter says he prefers to call them club memberships because they’re something that benefits the company, customers, and the techs.
 Hunter helps train contractors and service business owners as co-founder of Go Time Success Group.

 2. Build customer relationships

 For every month that homeowner remains under contract, the tech should get a percentage of each membership they’ve sold.
 Over the years, that monthly income adds up to enough of an incentive to keep techs on staff for much longer.
 It also establishes a bond between your technicians and their customers.

 “When the time comes and a customer needs a big replacement, there’s no longer a bidding situation,” Hunter says.
 “They’re dealing with a trusted friend.”

 3. Offer customers incentives

-Give customers incentives for signing an HVAC service contract, such as offering a discount on scheduled maintenance services, deals on equipment upgrades, or promising priority emergency service during times of peak demand.
+Give customers incentives for signing an HVAC service contract, such as offering a discount on scheduled preventative maintenance for their heating and cooling system, deals on equipment upgrades, or promising priority service, including emergency service during times of peak demand.

 Some companies allow customers to make monthly payments on the HVAC maintenance contract to make the offer more attractive or affordable, and provide discounts if the customer hires them for unexpected repairs outside of the scope of the annual maintenance agreement.